ceciledebezenac/segregation_index/README.md

 - math

 ## Installation
-To use this module, please dowload the source code from (link).
+To use this module, please dowload the source code from [GitHub](https://github.com/ceciledebezenac/segregation_index) .

 ## Usage